Delta Reserve vs Amex Platinum, Which Card Reigns Supreme?

 The Amex Platinum card has been making a ton of headlines as of late.
 First for offering outrageous welcome offers, up to 125K, and then they added 10X on groceries for new card holders.
 After they built up all of this hype rumors started leaking about an annual fee increase and a new perks set up.
 Then it came out that Centurion Lounge access would be limited to one person in the coming years.
-With all of these changes it has me wondering, has the Delta Reserve surpassed the Amex Platinum?
-For me it has and I think it probably has for most Delta loyalists.
+With all of these changes it has me wondering, Delta Reserve vs Amex Platinum, which one reigns supreme?
+It has been on my mind a lot lately as it probably has for most Delta loyalists.
 But what about everyone else?
 Let’s take a look and you can decide and share your thoughts below.

-I am going to compare the two cards and will include the current Platinum cost and the rumored changes as well.
-This is focusing on long term value so the current welcome offers will not be discussed.
-Since neither card is a great earner I won’t really focus on the spending structure either, but Amex Platinum comes out ahead here.
+I am going to compare the two cards based off their annual fee, credits and card perks.
+This is focusing on long term value so the current welcome offers will not be discussed but should be included if you are deciding on which one to sign up for.
+Since neither card is a great earner I won’t really focus on the spending structure either, but Amex Platinum comes out ahead there.
 I want to really focus on the perks of each card.
 Because I think that is why people choose to carry either of these card.

 Both offers are currently increased and I would say both are worthwhile to get depending on your circumstances.
 I would put the Amex Platinum well ahead in terms of first year value but if you are chasing Delta status, like me, then the Delta Reserve’s offer is hard to beat too.
 That is why I recently grabbed one!
 Let’s get into it.

 First things first, we have to discuss cost.
 Here are the annual fees for the cards:

 With the recent Amex Platinum annual fee increase the Delta Reserve comes out $145 ahead.

 Let’s take a look at offsetting those annual fees.
 Here are the credits or other perks that can discount the annual fees some.
 I put my valuations for each below the credits.